 The House in the Cerulean Sea is an absolute delight!
 The setting is lush and well rendered, and the characters are all so fantastic.
 It was such a joy to watch Linus grow as a person, to see him come to appreciate each of the “dangerous” children for who they are, not to be fearful of what they could do.
 Arthur is so kind and gentle—both with the children, but also with Linus—which was very endearing.
 I won’t say too much about the children because I don’t want to give away what makes them so allegedly dangerous, but they are each so unique and different, and the way they care about each other is so special.

 I highly recommend taking a chance on a book that’s outside the genres you usually find yourself reading.
 You might be surprised by how much you enjoy it!
-You can check out The House in the Cerulean Sea in print or audio format at Heights Libraries or get the ebook/audiobook on Overdrive/Libby.
+You can check out The House in the Cerulean Sea in print, eBook, and audio format at Heights Libraries.